 - Use a quality fish oil supplementation and increase dosage over time.

 - Plan your meals and snacks ahead of time.

-Make sure you perform full body and or upper and lower body split routines, making sure you HIT all your bodies ‘Metabolic Hot Spots’.
-Your bodies metabolic hot spots are the sites on the body that have the most muscle mass and therefore greater metabolic expenditure is required to repair the muscle tissue of these sites.
+Make sure you perform full body, or upper and lower body split routines, making sure you target all of your body’s “Metabolic Hot Spots”.
+Your body’s metabolic hot spots are the areas on the body that have the most muscle mass and therefore, greater metabolic expenditure is required to repair the muscle tissue of these sites.
 The 3 main metabolic hot spots are:

 Aim for a minimum of 3 resistance training sessions per week.

 Most important thing you want for summer is to be very lean.
 No doubt you want your stomach to be really tight and toned looking or ripped up if you’re a guy.
 Well that doesn’t mean you need to start doing lots of ab work.
 AB work will do nothing about abdominal fat loss.
 So CUT Back on the crunches and AB work, GET METABOLIC and your abs will get CUT UP!!!